Early Learning Projects

 Changing Results for Young Children (CR4YC)

-Participating districts support teachers, educators and child care professionals to work together and learn from each other in support of social emotional well-being in young children.
+Participating districts support child care professionals, educators, and teachers to work together and learn from each other in support of social emotional well-being.

 Strengthening Early Years to Kindergarten Transitions (SEY2KT)

-The SEY2KT initiative provides opportunities for school districts and communities to work together in support of young children and their families.
-The program supports smooth transitions from home to school and operates in 48 school districts.
+The SEY2KT initiative provides opportunities for school districts and communities to work together in their efforts to support young children and their families making transitions from early years settings to school.

 Early Childhood Education Dual Credit